-The purpose of this Study is to enhance NMWD's local water supplies and create a more resilient local water supply portfolio for its Novato service area, with the objective to increase NMWD's current local water supply by approximately 1,000 to 2,000 AFY.
+The purpose of this Study is to enhance NMWD's local water supplies and create a more resilient local water supply portfolio for its Novato service area, with the objective to increase NMWD's current local water supply by approximately 1,000 to 2,000 AFY (326 to 652 MG per year).
 The potential water supply alternatives were evaluated quantitatively and qualitatively.

 A summary of the evaluation of the seven local water supply enhancement alternatives considered in this Study is provided in Table ES-2.
 Variations were developed for several water supply alternatives to explore potential implementation and yield.
+For the purposes of this study, the net present value (NPV) of total costs were calculated as dollars per AF.